ExtremeCoolDude/Anki-Chess-2.0/README.md

 Source for the pieces : FritzSWS from chessx and Goldenberg high dpi pieces from SCIDvsPC

 https://sourceforge.net/projects/chessx/

 http://scidvspc.sourceforge.net/

-This will be updated as u/TowelSniffer updates his project.

 <a href="https://gifyu.com/image/ZhEd"><img src="https://s4.gifyu.com/images/outputfa404e93de6a4ca2.gif" alt="outputfa404e93de6a4ca2.gif" border="0" /></a>